 Tracking Inflation and Unemployment Rates

-Suppose that you have collected data for years on the rates of inflation and unemployment and recorded them in a table, such as Table 13.1.
+Suppose that you have collected data for years on inflation and unemployment rates and recorded them in a table, such as Table 13.1.
 How do you interpret that information?

 |Year||Inflation Rate||Unemployment Rate|

 Step 1.
 Plot the data points in a graph with inflation rate on the vertical axis and unemployment rate on the horizontal axis.
 Your graph will appear similar to Figure 13.7.

 Step 2.
 What patterns do you see in the data?
 You should notice that there are years when unemployment falls but inflation rises, and other years where unemployment rises and inflation falls.